Tableau data in use: How to monitor customer acquisition

 Acquiring new customers is always on the top business strategies for any business looking forward to grow customer base and profits.
 However, many business in this customer acquiring spree don't take a step back to evaluate which strategies is working.
 Knowing the rate of customer acquisition over a certain period like a day isn't enough.
 But, being able to view the whole journey over a long period will provide a different insight.
 Therefore, in this article we'll demonstrate how Tableau can help you answer this question.

-Using Superstores data set packaged in Tableau app, we'll visualize customer acquisition over the period provided by the data.
+Using Superstores data set packaged with Tableau app, we'll visualize customer acquisition over the period provided by the data.
 We aim to show how this happens cumulatively.
-Our columns of interest is 'Customer ID' and 'Order Date'.
+Our column of interest is 'Customer ID' and 'Order Date'.

-To follow through, connect Superstores data set above to Tableau.
+Connect Superstores data set above to follow along.

 Using Tableau LOD, we'll compute the minimum 'Order Date' for each 'Customer ID', see below.